connorgiles/job-hoarder/README.md

 ### Usage

-To use the library, simply import it and select the client for your desired job board.
+To use the library, simply import the desired client for your target job board.

 ```node
 const { Lever } = require('job-hoarder');